gillian-raab/synthpopDP/README.md

-New version of synthpop with catall and ipf having options for differential privacy For general synthpop info go to CRAN or to www,synthpop.org.uk To read papar about this go to https://arxiv.org/abs/2206.01362 Here is some R code to get you started
+New version of synthpop with catall and ipf having options for differential privacy For general synthpop info go to CRAN or to www,synthpop.org.uk To read papar about this go to https://arxiv.org/abs/2206.01362 Here is some R code to get you started.

 #########################################################
 library(synthpop)
 test <- SD2011[,c("sex","agegr","socprof","marital")]